Emmascobar/ToDoApp/README.md

 2) Run the program to give permission to the controller routes to make changes.

-3) The Controller routes can be used and tested using templates provide by Thymeleaf (normally in port 8080 of localhost), altought also can be use other HTTP request and test programme.
+3) The Controller routes can be used and tested using templates provide by Thymeleaf (normally port 8080 on localhost), altought also can be use other HTTP request and test programme.

 ## Specifications